knative/serving/DEVELOPMENT.md

 redeploying the new version should work fine, but if you run into trouble, you can easily [clean your cluster up](#clean-up) and try again.

+Enter the `serving` directory to install the following components.

 ### Setup cluster admin

 Your user must be a cluster admin to perform the setup needed for Knative.
 This